TRON-Bioinformatics/covigator/docs/source/02_dashboard.md

 * **Top mutations**.
 Most frequent DNA substitutions.
   * X-axis: number of samples
   * Y-axis: substitution
-  * While for SNVs there are only 12 possible substitutions, the possible insertions or deletions is unbounded.
+  * While for SNVs there are only 12 possible substitutions, the possible insertions or deletions are unbounded.
 This plot shows a maximum of
     12 substitutions.
 * **Indel length distribution**.The length distribution of insertions and deletions.
 Negative lengths correspond to deletions and positive lengths to insertions.
 Darker bars indicate in-frame indels.